notatestuser/git-stream/README.md

 // An in-memory representation of the repository
 // this does not include all of the files, only
 // the git components such as trees and blobs.
 //
-// A path to where this information is kept can
-// be specified. `createRepo()` returns an instace
-// of the Repo constructor which is a duplex stream.
-//
 var r = gitstream.createRepo()